adriantoman/PoweredByHelper/README.md

 ```bash
 ruby bin/poweredbyhelper dry_run --config=config/config.json
 ```

+In case that you are using webdav as a source, the dry_run command, will move the file on webdav from source folder to processing folder.
+In the next run, the files will be taken from processing folder, instead of source folder.
+If you don't want to use files in processing folder, simply delete them.

 ###Provisioning

 This command will start the provisioning.
 Tool will not start if there is other execution running.
 The messages about progress will be posted to console